LoyolaChicagoCode/cs2-project2-classes-java/README.md

     - Can you think of a better way to print a station's info than printing each instance variable separately?
 1. Export your project as a zip file and submit it (individually) as an attachment in Sakai.

-# Grading (total 3.5 points)
+# Grading (total 5 points)

+- 1 submission via Replit
-- 1 project
+- 1 program compiles and runs
-- 0.5 output
+- 1 correct output
 - 2 answers to questions